 In February 2020, we booked flights from Helsinki to Amsterdam and back to visit Eurovision Song Contest 2020.
 AirBaltic had to cancel our flights because of the border restrictions between the countries.
 A cancellation was the only decent option and we can't blame on airBaltic.

 We got a cancellation notification by email in April as we were already expecting.
 The notification itself was somehow misleading telling that applying for the refund as a gift voucher is the only available option.
 To proceed, we needed to click Apply for Gift Voucher link in the email to get the additional information that applying for a money refund is also possible.

 We filled the refund application.
 After that, we got a funny confirmation email stating that airBaltic will contact us soon to ask for a payment.
 We had no idea what payment they were referring to but nobody from the airline ever contacted us afterwards.
-Weeks were passing by but not any progress was happening while airBaltic was only repeatedly emailing us that we should apply for a voucher.
-Finally, we decided to contact airBaltic's customer service to tell that we are going to use Mastercards' Chargeback scheme if the airline is not able to refund us soon.
+Weeks were passing by but not no progress was happening while airBaltic was only repeatedly emailing us that we should apply for a voucher.
+Finally, we decided to contact airBaltic's customer service to tell them that we are going to use Mastercards' Chargeback scheme if the airline is not able to refund us soon.
 Immediately, airBaltic replied with a clear refund confirmation notification.
-The money was refunded to our payment card in 15 days after that.
+The money was refunded to our payment card 15 days after that.

 After some pressure on airBaltic, the airline handled the refund efficiently.